In my blog “Latakia Lover” I described Syrian latakia. What I did not tell was that nowadays it is an almost extinct type of tobacco.

 So smoke it while you still can!!!

-EDIT 07-04-2013: I heard from a very reliable source that German tobacco producers Kohlhase & Kopp and DTM (also producers of HU Tobacco) sadly no longer have Syrian latakia.
+EDIT 07-04-2013: I heard from a very reliable source that German tobacco producers Kohlhase & Kopp and DTM (both also producers of HU Tobacco) sadly no longer have Syrian latakia.
 Because of this I have removed all HU tobacco and Kohlhase & Kopp (Ashton and Solani) blends from the list.